MRtrix3/mrtrix3/docs/getting_started/image_data.rst

 Fixel image format
 ''''''''''''''''''''

-Images for representing multi-fibre models are sparse in nature (i.e. different voxels may have different numbers of discrete fibre populations - a.k.a fixels), and different models have different parameter requirements per fixel (e.g. orientation, volume fraction, fanning, tensors etc).
-The fixel image format overcomes several issues in storing such data in either traditional 4D images or a custom format (such as the legacy :ref:`legacy_mrtrix_sparse_format`).
+Images for representing discrete multi-fibre models are sparse in nature (i.e. different voxels may have different numbers of fibre populations - a.k.a fixels), and different models have different parameter requirements per fixel (e.g. orientation, volume fraction, fanning, tensors etc).
+This fixel image format overcomes several issues in storing such data in either traditional 4D images or a custom format (such as the legacy :ref:`legacy_mrtrix_sparse_format`).
 It as been designed with the following requirements in mind.

 Requirements
 .............
 * **Space saving**.
-Because different voxels may have different numbers of fibres, it is inefficient to store data using 4-dimensional images, since the size of the 4th dimension must accommodate the voxel with the highest number of fibres.
+Because different voxels may have different numbers of fixels, it is inefficient to store data using 4-dimensional images, since the size of the 4th dimension must accommodate the voxel with the highest number of fixels.
 A sparse representation on disk is therefore more efficient.
 * **Easily read and written** by other software packages to enable inter-operability of fixel-based DWI models.
-* **Flexible** enough to allow for both fibre-specific model parameters (e.g. volume fractions, fanning), and voxel-specific parameters (e.g. hindered isotropic compartment).
+* **Flexible** enough to allow for both fixel-specific model parameters (e.g. volume fractions, fanning), and voxel-specific parameters (e.g. hindered isotropic compartment).
 The format should also support any number of model parameters.
 * **Self documenting**.
 Users should be able to easily infer what kind of data is included in the model.
 Developers should also easily understand the data layout, without having to read in special fields in the image header.
 * **Minimise the need for supporting commands**.
 We wanted to avoid the need to have dedicated commands for performing basic operations on the data (e.g. math/calculator operations, thresholding, histogram generation etc).
 * **Extendability**.
 Users should be able to add components to an existing sparse image.
 E.g. a mask to label fixels of interest, or additional test-statistic output from a group analysis.